skyscrapers/terraform-kubernetes/README.md

 To test if your cluster came up correctly, run the command `kubectl get nodes` and you should see your master and worker nodes listed.

-### Deploy initial tooling

-The cluster is configured for Container Network Integration (CNI).
-After the cluster comes up, we first must install a CNI plugin for all the network.

-< @luca, can you add the correct instructions for the network setup here? >

 ### Deploy base module

 Then, in a different terraform stack, deploy the [base module](#base).
 This will also generate a `helm-values.yaml` file to deploy all the needed helm packages for a base setup.